Jrgailey/generate-es6-class-from-json/README.md

 #### Run this script for a demo, and checkout the files generated
 > Example:
 >```javascript
-> node index.js --class-name superHero -s demo
+> node index.js -s source --class-name superHero